What Is a Marriage-Based Green Card?

 If you are not yet married, you may want to read about the differences between a K-1 visa and a marriage green card.

-Apply for Marriage Green Card Inside the U.S - Adjustment of Status
+How to Apply for a Marriage Green Card Inside the U.S. (Adjustment of Status)

 If you are married to a U.S. citizen or a lawful permanent resident (LPR), you, as the beneficiary, can apply for a green card while inside the United States through a process known as adjustment of status.
 This process allows you to file the required applications without having to leave the country and you will not be required to apply for an immigrant visa at a U.S. consulate abroad, as long as certain requirements are met.